camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/deploy-a-workflow.md

 Now we'll take a look at the Operate user interface:

 - Go to [http://localhost:8080](http://localhost:8080) and use the credentials `demo` / `demo` to access Operate
-- Click on the "Running Instances" option in the navigation bar at the top of the interface
+- Click on the `Running Instances` option in the navigation bar at the top of the interface
-- Select the order-process workflow from the "Workflows" selector on the left side of the screen
+- Select the `order-process` workflow from the **Workflows** selector on the left side of the screen

 You should see the workflow model we just deployed – the same model we built in the previous section.
 You won't see any workflow instances because we haven't created them yet, and that's exactly what we'll do in the next section.